hegelespaul/Postonal-Guitar/README.md

-The site could be seen here or in https://guitarrapostonalenlinea.netlify.app/
+The site can be seen here: https://guitarrapostonalenlinea.netlify.app/